If you need more information about the ISS and the application process, please check below the most frequently asked questions (FAQs).

 Do I have to be currently enrolled as a student to apply for the ISS?

 No, this is not a requirement.
-The ISS is aimed at junior researchers who are between their last year of undergraduate study and the end of their PhD, and many participants take part in the ISS between their studies.
-If you are not currently enrolled as a student, you should have graduated recently.
+The ISS is particularly aimed at junior researchers who are between their last year of undergraduate study and the start of their PhD, and many participants take part in the ISS between their studies.
+If you are not currently enrolled as a student, you should have graduated recently (ca. 6 months before the start of the ISS).

-The ISS will cover the cost of your travel and accommodation throughout the course.
-You will just pay for your visa and any other living expenses, such as food and drink and local travel (if required), during your stay.
+There is no participation fee.
+You will have to pay for your visa and any other living expenses, such as food, drinks and local travel (if required) during your stay.

 Where will I be staying?